Travel in Sicily

 agrituristiche).
 Both of these inexpensive options allow you to interact with Sicilians and experience the island in much more depth than you could in hotels.

 Finally, Sicily is gaining a reputation for her cuisine, an art form that reflects her complex history as a crossroads of civilizations.
-In a 2005 article in The New York Times, Marion Burros wrote that Sicily “is
+In an article in The New York Times, Marion Burros wrote that Sicily “is

 fast becoming the next culinary destination as its imaginative chefs deconstruct generations of grandmothers’ cooking…and serve local ingredients in lighter and more creative ways.”
 Culinary tours and cooking classes are sprouting